 1 Tbsp vinegar

-In another medium bowl, add the flour, baking powder, salt, and stir to combine.
-Using a rubber spatula, fold the flour mixture into the pumpkin batter until just combined.
-Spread half of the batter over the bottom of loaf pan.
-Layer the cinnamon-walnut mixture evenly over batter and top with remaining batter.
-To create a swirl, use a small rubber spatula or butter knife to zig-zag back and forth, finishing with one stroke through the centre.
-I like to sprinkle the top with 2 Tablespoons of brown sugar & extra cinnamon or with roughly chopped pumpkin and sesame seeds.
+- To create a swirl, use a small rubber spatula or butter knife to zig-zag back and forth, finishing with one stroke through the centre.
+I like to sprinkle the top with 2 tablespoons of brown sugar, extra cinnamon, and roughly chopped pumpkin and sesame seeds.

-Place in the oven and bake for 45 – 55 minutes or until a toothpick inserted comes out clean.
-Remove from the oven and allow to sit for 5 minutes before turning out and place on a wire rack.
+- Place in the oven and bake for 45 – 55 minutes or until a toothpick inserted comes out clean.
+Remove from the oven and allow it to sit for 5 minutes before turning it out.
+Place it on a wire rack.
 Slice and serve warm or at room temperature.
-I love it lightly toasted the next day.